Alipza 1 mg, 2 mg and 4 mg film-coated tablets

-Alipza contains a substance called pitavastatina.
-It belongs to a group of medications called ‘statins’.
-Alipza is used to correct levels of fatty substances (lipids)in the blood and it can be taken by both children from 6 years old and adults.
-An imbalance of fats, especially cholesterol, can sometimes cause a heart attack or a cerebral infarction.
+Alipza contains a substance called pitavastatin.
+It belongs to a group of medicines called ‘statins’.
+Alipza is used to correct blood fat (lipid) levels and can be taken by children from 6 years and adults.
+An imbalance of fats, especially cholesterol, can sometimes cause a heart attack or stroke.

-You have been prescribed Alipza because you have an imbalance of fats, and changes in your diet and lifestyle have not been sufficient to correct it.
-You must continue with a low-cholesterol diet and changes in your lifestyle while taking Alipza.
+You have been prescribed Alipza because you have an imbalance of fats, and changes in your diet and lifestyle have not been enough to correct it.
+You should continue with a low-cholesterol diet and lifestyle changes while taking Alipza.

 Do not take Alipza: